 5. Where a Contractor does not comply with one or more terms or conditions of the Exploitation Contract, measures may be imposed for each respective breach of the relevant term or condition.

-6. The procedures through which the measures in paragraphs 2, 3 and 4 are to be taken or recommended, are further set out in a Standard, which shall be applied by the Compliance Committee.
+6. The procedures through which the measures in paragraphs 2, 3 and 4 are to be taken or recommended, are further set out in a Standard, comprising the Compliance Strategy, which shall be applied by the Compliance Committee.

 7. The Compliance Committee may, for the purposes of any finding under paragraph 1 that the Contractor is not complying with its Exploitation Contract or is at risk of not doing so, request the Contractor through the Secretary-General to provide any relevant documents or other information and invite the Contractor to make any representations for consideration by the Compliance Committee.

 8. The Compliance Committee may take measures by issuing a Non-Compliance Notice or otherwise.
 When making a recommendation to the Council, the Compliance Committee shall also issue a Non-Compliance Notice.
+A Non-Compliance Notice cannot be issued in cases of a determination of a risk of non-compliance.

+9. If the Compliance Committee determines, based on evidence, that a Contractor’s Managing Company, where applicable, if failing to meet, or lacks the capability to meet, its obligations under a Parent Company Liability Statement, it mutatis mutandis may (i) take measures directly and (ii) make recommendations to the Council to take measures, in order to secure compliance with the Parent Company Liability Statement by the Managing Company.